Software-Engineering-591/dockerPMS/README.md

 ### Structure

 - `DjangoPMS/DjangoPMS` - Top Level of the program.
-Things like settings and Urls will be registered here
+Things like settings and Exposing URLs will be registered here.
+- `DjangoPMS/backend` - Backend for the program.
+Things like models, API will be registered here.
+- `DjangoPMS/frontend` - frontend for the program.
+Things HTML, CSS, Views and URLs will be registered here.

 ### Running the project